Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Character-level Manipulation Tasks

 \subsection{Spelling Correction with Context}

 Spelling Correction with Context adds contextual aspects to the previous single-word spelling correction task.
 Context can be critical in spelling correction as some spelling errors have multiple potential corrections; as shown in Figure \ref{fig:tasks}, the error in ``actuall'' can either be a repeat of the letter ``l'' or a deletion of the letter ``y'', and the correct choice depends on the surrounding context.

-For our train dataset, we sample 30K sentences containing the target word from the Wikipedia corpus as context and introduce the same spelling errors as in our Single Word task.
-For test sets, we have two variants.
-Our focus is the `Dependent' condition, where there are multiple potential corrections and the correct one depends on the context, as in our example involving ``actuall''.
-We also evaluate an `Independent' condition in which only one correction is valid.
+We extract sentences from the Wikipedia corpus\footnote{We use the version pre-processed by HuggingFace at \url{https://huggingface.co/datasets/wikipedia}} as context and introduce the same spelling errors as in our Single Word task.
+The context length is capped at 64 characters.
+For test sets, our focus is the context ``Dependent'' condition, as in our ``actuall'' example.
+We also evaluate an ``Independent'' condition in which only one correction is valid.
 This trivializes the role of the context and thus brings us closer to Single Word Spelling Correction.